Japan to get first batches of AstraZeneca COVID-19 vaccine from U.S. | Health

 Japan to get first batches of AstraZeneca COVID-19 vaccine from U.S.

 Supplies of the vaccine will gradually shift to those made domestically by Japanese companies once regulatory approval is granted, expected in May, Tanaka said.
-He declined to say how much inventory of doses there are currently.
+He did not give details on the current inventory of doses.
 Daiichi Sankyo Co said last month it had begun production of AstraZeneca's vaccine in Japan.

-The Japanese government has arranged to buy 120 million doses of the vaccine, enough for 60 million people.
-Most of the doses will be made by Daiichi Sankyo, JCR Pharma and other local partners.
+The Japanese government has arranged to buy 120 million doses, enough for 60 million people.
+About 90 million will be produced domestically by Daiichi Sankyo, JCR Pharmaceuticals Co and other local partners.
+The European Union has sought to limit exports of vaccines made within the bloc to preserve local supplies.

+While AstraZeneca's COVID-19 vaccine is yet to be approved in the United States, the U.S. government is holding on to some of the doses being produced there so they can be given to Americans quickly upon approval.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)